-This fair comparison makes us declare Xamarin as the ultimate winner in the race between Xamarin and React Native.
+This fair comparison makes us declare Xamarin framework as the ultimate winner in the race between Xamarin and React Native.

 Now let’s talk about the development platform that Xamarin and React Native uses:

-A fair comparison of React Native with other frameworks shows it is relatively young and needs to go long way while making its position prominent in the industry.
+A fair comparison of React Native with other frameworks shows it is relatively young and needs to go long way before making its position prominent in the industry.
 However, the community support of developers is there for the language but is not as extensive as the support available for other programming languages.